 FluentSMTP is a free and open-source WordPress Plugin.
 It will connect to your Microsoft 365 / Office 365 account for sending emails from WordPress.

-You need to complete some steps on Azure using some of the information from the FluentSMTP configuration screen.
-Keep WordPress open and start a new browser tab for connecting to Azure.
+You need to complete some steps on Azure.
+Keep WordPress open and start a new browser tab for the Azure steps.

 You can change the name later.

-You must select multi-tenant: FluentSMTP does not support single tenant (you will get error code AADSTS50194 when attempting to generate an access token later).
+You must select multi-tenant because FluentSMTP does not support single tenant (you will get error code AADSTS50194 when attempting to generate an access token later).
 Note that you cannot change your selection.
-If you want to change the supported account types, you must register a new application and reconfigure FluentSMTP.
+If you want to change this setting, you will need to register a new application and reconfigure FluentSMTP.

-13. Set the redirect URL to the App Callback URL value shown on the FluentSMTP plugin settings page.
+- Set the redirect URL to the App Callback URL value shown on the FluentSMTP settings page (on the WordPress browser tab)

 Switch browser tabs and copy the App Callback URL shown on the settings page.
 Paste this into the Redirect URL setting on the app registration page.